 What to Look for in Penny Stocks

-How to Find The Best Penny Stocks in 10 Steps
+How to Find the Best Penny Stocks in 10 Steps

 1. Research the Company

-2. Understand the Volatility
+2. Look for Volatility

-3. Importance of Volume
+3. Look for Volume

 Essentially, high volume means that there’s interest in a stock.
 When you decide to sell, you probably won’t struggle to find a buyer, and if you want a large position, you can take one.

 A catalyst is something that precipitates a major event.
 In the stock market, a catalyst is any news — good or bad — that can move a stock’s price.

 For example, say you come across a company press release for Company X announcing a new product release.
 Even the news of a release could have a major impact on the stock’s value, whether the product’s successful or not.

 Other examples of catalysts include mergers, sales, major personnel changes, company scandals … you get the idea.